tiskw/random-fourier-features/examples/rff_regression/README.md

 Random Fourier Features: Sample RFF Regression
 ====

-This python script provides an example for regression with random fourier features.
+This python script provides an example for regression with Random Fourier Features.
 Our module for random fourier features (PyRFFF.py) needs scikit-learn as a backend of SVM solver therefore you need to install scikit-learn.